freerange/site/soups/weeknotes/week-341.snip.markdown

 I [refactored additional-commodity-code to move some of the logic out of the flow and into the calculator][pr-1850].

 I spent quite a bit of the week [refactoring the minimum-wage shared logic][pr-1856].
-We think the result is much better: All the policy logic is contained in an object which leaves the flow much simpler and easier to follow.
+We think the result is much better: all the policy logic is contained in an object and the presentation is handled by the view which leaves the flow much simpler and easier to follow.

 I fixed a problem that meant people were able to [enter 0 hours in the minimum-wage calculators][pr-1852] resulting in the outcome showing "NaN".